This is the most detailed Force USA G20 review you’ll find anywhere.

 The metal stirrup handles are the highest quality of the three pairs of stirrup handles that come with the Force USA G20.

 They’re steel with a black powder coating.
-They have a bearing that allows for seamless rotation, which can be helpful on exercises like cable curls or cable crossovers.
+They have a bearing that allows for seamless rotation, which can be helpful for exercises like cable curls or cable crossovers.

 Adjustable Nylon Stirrup Handles (2)